Book Summary: The Forty Rules of Love by Elif Shafak

 Rumi’s Grief and Creativity

 Shams’ disappearance plunges Rumi into deep sorrow.
-This loss becomes the catalyst for his greatest poetic works, including the Masnavi, which celebrates divine love and human longing.
-Rumi’s poetry reflects his spiritual awakening and his enduring bond with Shams.
+It is this loss that became the inspiration for his best poetry, including Masnavi, which celebrates romantic love, human desire, and the divine.
+Rumi’s poems reflect his spiritual awakening and his unbreakable relationship with Shams.

 Ella’s Transformation